The Cincinnati Review

 About The Publication:

 “The Cincinnati Review is a literary magazine published biannually out of the University of Cincinnati.
 Prose and poetry from our pages has appeared in anthologies including Best American Poetry, Best American Short Stories, Best American Essays, and others.”
 100% Freelance.
 Welcomes new writers.
 Circ.
 1000.
 Biannual.
 Pays on publication.
 Publishes ms 3-6 months after acceptance.
-Sample copy available for $9 online.
-Subscription $15.
-Pays $30/page for poetry, $25/page for prose.

 Current Needs:

 “We’re always on the lookout for exciting new pieces of fiction, poetry, and nonfiction.
 We also publish reviews of new books of poetry.”
+Pays $30/page for poetry, $25/page for prose.
 Submit query online.

 Pays $30/page for poetry, $25/page for prose.